nhsconnect/FHIR-NRLS-API/pages/information_retrieval/retrieval_formats/retrieval_careconnect_immunizations_fhir_stu3.md

 A consumer should consider the following, when implementing a consumer for a CareConnect API endpoint:

-- When performing a search using the `patient.identifier` parameter, the consumer SHOULD include the system as well as the identifier, e.g. `https://fhir.nhs.uk/Id/nhs-number|9912003888`
 - A consumer MUST not assume all referenced resources are supported by the `_include` parameter so SHOULD be able to make seperate calls to retrieve referenced resources, within the response from the provider